enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 On the mouth of the HGA’s kiss is IHS [75, Lucifer, Nuit, but doubtful.
 OR IHS = Yod Heh Shin, Mother letters, 315 = 5 x 63]
 Latin: In man is health / The highest is the likeness of man / God is the image of man i.e. = Nothing is of any importance but man and there is no hope but in man.
 God is Humanity.

+[Note: Obvious missed answer here is that IHS are the initials of the Jesuit Order.
+Note that Regardie later took a magical motto that was a variation on Jesuit motto]

 Samekh (HGA) intersecting Peh (clashing warriors).

 This Angel is of the 14TH KEY and 8TH KEYS (Tarot keys not Aethyrs). {Art and Adjustment}.
 Warden of POP.
 Angel reaches to crown and is ALSO the bigh priestess.